 South Paws is host to classes and seminars by some of the area’s best professional trainers.
 We regularly host dog training classes as well as Pet First Aid and CPR classes.
 Whether you are interested in getting your new family member started off right, looking to improve your skills with an older dog, or need to learn what to do if an emergency arises, we’ve got you covered.

-To find out more information, visit the websites at the links below or feel free to reach us here at South Paws.
-We are always happy to answer your questions!
+To find out more information, visit the websites at the links below or feel free to reach out to us.
+We’re always happy to help!

 Obedience Training by PAWS-itively Obedient